 Proposal No. 2 (the Acquisition Merger Proposal) is conditioned upon the approval of Proposal No. 1 (the Reincorporation Merger Proposal) and Proposal No. 3 (the Nasdaq Proposal).
 Proposal No. 1 (the Reincorporation Merger Proposal), Proposal No. 3 (the Nasdaq Proposal), and Proposal No. 4 (the Governance Proposals) are dependent upon the approval of Proposal No. 2 (the Acquisition Merger Proposal).
 It is important for you to note that in the event that the Acquisition Merger Proposal is not approved, GUCC will not consummate the Business Combination.
 If GUCC does not consummate the Business Combination and fails to complete an initial business combination by February 17, 2024, GUCC will be required to dissolve and liquidate.
 Pursuant to GUCC's Amended and Restated Certificate of Incorporation, dated as of February 11, 2022, as amended on February 14, 2023 (the "Existing Charter"), for each month from February 17, 2023 to February 17, 2024 that GUCC determines to extend the date by which it has to complete a business combination, GUCC must deposit into the Trust Account \$0.06 for each issued and outstanding public share that has not been redeemed for each such one-month extension.
-On February 17, 2023, GUCC exercised its option to extend the date by which GUCC has to complete a business combination from February 17, 2023 to March 17, 2023.
+On February 17, 2023, GUCC exercised its option to extend the date by which it has to complete a business combination 17, 2023.
 Accordingly, GUCC deposited an aggregate of \$326,824 into the Trust Account as a result of 3,177,941 public shares being redeemed in connection with the Extension Meeting.
-On March 17, 2023, GUCC exercised its option to extend the date by which it has to complete a business combination from March 17, 2023 to April 17, 2023 and, as a result, deposited an additional \$326,824 into the Trust Account.
-On April 17, 2023, GUCC exercised its option to extend the date by which it has to complete a business combination from April 17, 2023 to May 17, 2023 and, as a result, deposited an additional \$326,824 into the Trust Account.
-On May 17, 2023, GUCC exercised its option to extend the date by which it has to complete a business combination from May 17, 2023 to June 17, 2023 and, as a result, deposited an additional \$326,824 into the Trust Account.
-On June 17, 2023, GUCC exercised its option to extend the date by which it has to complete a business combination from June 17, 2023 to July 17, 2023 and, as a result, deposited an additional \$326,824 into the Trust Account.
+On March 17, 2023, GUCC exercised its option to extend the date by which it has to complete a business combination from March 17, 2023 to April 17, 2023 to April 17, 2023 and, as a result, deposited an additional \$326,824 into the Trust Account.